YuanyeLiu/SRLF-Net/README.md

 \* DAEM: 1.67G per fine-tuning, multiplied by the number of fine-tunings.

-# Note： In the relearning process, I use a Transformer module composed of linear layers, without involving convolution operations.
+# Note： In the relearning process, I use a Transformer module composed of linear layers, without convolution operations.